Motivic Atiyah-Segal completion theorem: Applications

 Let $l$ be a prime number.
 Following Thomason \cite{Thomason-etale}, {\em $l$-adic \'etale $K$-theory} is defined as follows:

 Assume that $1/l\in k$.
-Under this assumption, the $\infty$-functor \eqref{eq:etale11} is a localizing $\bbA^1$-homotopy invariant: condition (C1) follows from \S\ref{sub:etale1} and from the fact that $(-)_{\hat{l}}$ preserves (co)fiber sequences, condition (C2) follows from \S\ref{sub:etale1}, and condition (C3) follows from the fact that $K^{\mathrm{et}}(-)_{\hat{l}}$ factors through $\bbK(-)$ (which preserves filtered colimits and satisfies condition (C1)).
-The $\infty$-functor \eqref{eq:etale11} satisfies moreover the extra condition (C4): this follows from \S\ref{sub:etale1} and from the fact that $(-)_{\widehat{l}}$ preserves (co)fiber sequences.
+Under this assumption, the $\infty$-functor \eqref{eq:etale11} is a localizing $\bbA^1$-homotopy invariant: condition (C1) follows from \S\ref{sub:etale1} and from the fact that $(-)_{\hat{l}}$ preserve (co)fiber sequences, condition (C2) follows from \S\ref{sub:etale1}, and condition (C3) follows from the fact that $K^{\mathrm{et}}(-)_{\hat{l}}$ factors through $\bbK(-)$ (which preserve filtered colimits and satisfies condition (C1)).
+The $\infty$-functor \eqref{eq:etale11} satisfies moreover the extra condition (C4): this follows from \S\ref{sub:etale1} and from the fact that $(-)_{\widehat{l}}$ preserve (co)fiber sequences.
 Therefore, Theorem \ref{thm:completion} and Corollary \ref{cor:main} applied to $E=K^{\mathrm{et}}(-)_{\hat{l}}$ and to $o=\bbS$ yields the equivalence and isomorphisms: